Project Overview

 • On-street parking management strategies.

-This project will reimagine the approach to parking regulation in Boulder.
+This project changes the approach to parking regulation in Boulder.
 The project implements several built environment, economic, housing and transportation policies from the adopted Boulder Valley Comprehensive Plan and is intended to meet the measurable objectives laid out in the Transportation Master Plan.

 Off-Street Parking Requirements

-• Explore eliminating the minimum off-street parking requirements in city code for all land uses in the city.
+• Eliminates the minimum off-street parking requirements in city code for all land uses in the city.

-• Recent state legislation (HB24-1304) states that as of June 30, 2025, jurisdictions may not require off-street parking for multifamily residential uses in transit service areas.
+• Implements recent state legislation (HB24-1304) states that as of June 30, 2025, jurisdictions may not require off-street parking for multifamily residential uses in transit service areas.

 • Developers and property owners would instead provide the number of parking spaces they determine is necessary for the building users.